CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 * Second strand marking mix
 * Resuspension buffer

-{% include important.html content="The following items are not included with the Illumina kit and must be purchased separately" %}
+{% include important.html content="The following items are NOT included with the Illumina kit and must be purchased separately" %}

 * RNase-free water
 * Magnetic plate for a 96-well tray